 The VIRTIS instrument

 ESA’s Rosetta mission was scheduled to observe a comet from orbit as it approached the Sun and its activity developed.
 Rosetta was launched in March 2004 to comet 67P/Churyumov-Gerasimenko, which it reached only in 2014.
-The optical and infrared spectrometer VIRTIS was a new generation instrument developed for the Rosetta mission; however, the spare model of VIRTIS was flown on the Venus-Express mission in 2005, which started operations much before Rosetta could reach its main target.
+The optical and infrared spectrometer VIRTIS was a new generation instrument developed for the Rosetta mission; however, the spare model of VIRTIS was flown on the Venus-Express mission in 2005, which started operations much before Rosetta could reach its primary target.
 The instrument results from a collaboration between Italy (IAPS/INAF providing the mapping channel VIRTIS-M), France (LESIA providing the high-resolution channel VIRTIS-H) and Germany (DLR providing the electronics and on-board sotfware).

 The instrument was composed of two imaging spectrometers (M-vis and M-IR, 0.4-5 µm) and an echelle spectrometer providing 10x higher resolution in a single pixel (VIRTIS-H, 2-5 µm).
 VIRTIS operated at 67P from July 2014 to Sept 2016, when it slowly descended at the surface.
 The dataset is distributed both on ESA’s Planetary Science Archive (PSA) and NASA PDS Small Bodies Node in PDS3 format.

-• F. Capaccioni et al. 67P/Churyumov-Gerasimenko: The Organic-rich surface of a Kuiper Belt comet as seen by VIRTIS/Rosetta.
+- F. Capaccioni et al. 67P/Churyumov-Gerasimenko: The Organic-rich surface of a Kuiper Belt comet as seen by VIRTIS/Rosetta.
 Science, 23 Jan 2015.

 Virtual Observatory service